 - Stay in control of everything that happens in your car, if you have a dual cam

-Modern dash cams are equipped with a plethora of features, from advanced parking mode and superior night vision to WiFi & GPS integration.
-All of these features work together to benefit the drivers and to offer them that feel of safety and protection they need.
+Modern dash cams are equipped with a plethora of features, from advanced parking mode and the superior night vision to WiFi & GPS integration.
+All of these features work together to benefit the drivers and to offer them that feeling of safety and protection they need.

 Dash cams are quite useful at detecting scam artists who are more than eager to create “fake” accidents.
 If your car is not equipped with a dash camera, you might have to pay thousands of dollars out of your pocket, all based on a lie.
 Thus, we can state that a dashboard camera can save you thousands of dollars in the long run.

 Dash cams provide efficient, straight to the point evidence in court.
 In case of an accident that wasn’t your fault, your dash cam could help save you thousands of dollars in expenses and can help you win the process much faster.
 Most of these footages are also accepted by big insurance companies, who can reduce operational costs and process the claims much easier.

 Insurance companies can also identify fraudulent claims and punish drivers that misbehave while on the road.
 Modern dash cams, such as Pruveoo C2, offer parents the possibility to record inside the car.
 Thus, single parents who drive can keep tabs on their kids and stay in control of everything that happens inside the vehicle.

 Dash cams were not as advanced decades ago as they are today.
 The first dash cams that hit the US have been used by the Dallas police back in the 1980s.
 They were literally HVS cassettes mounted on tripods.
 Years later, the first dashboard cameras became available to the masses.
 They were so bulky and expensive that few drivers would choose them.